GIS for Beginners #2: Georeference & Digitize in QGIS3+eBook

 That’s understandable because the best tutorials are usually for expensive commercial GIS’s and the lessons for the FREE, equally functional, Quantum GIS are mostly written by volunteers.

-Fortunately, my GIS for Beginners #2: Learn Digitizing using QGIS course offers a solution.
-I teach you the beginners basics of digitizing your own maps in QGIS using videos and downloadable workbooks and datasets, Step-by-Step Follow-Along style.
+Fortunately, my GIS for Beginners #2: Learn Digitizing using QGIS tutorial offers a solution.
+I teach you the beginners basics of digitizing your own maps in QGIS using videos and downloadable workbooks and datasets.
+Its a Step-by-Step Follow-Along style QGIS tutorial.

 It is as simple as watching the videos on your computer and following along with the exercises using the FREE Quantum GIS Software